ohio-software-development/RustGoogleTUI/README.md

 Rust TUI for Software Tools project utilizing the Blackboard API for CS3560 section 100.

+### Recent Update for team if cloning this to test API!!
+You need the token.json file and to be added as a tester to the project so reach out to me (Brady) so I can set up your correct gmail account and send you the client secret in the token.json

 ### Team Members
 Brady Phelps, Michael Tan, Preston Rembis, and Alex Bikowski